aspose-diagram/Aspose.Diagram-Documentation/java/whatsnew/_index.md

 Starting from 22.6, the Dependency in the pom.xml of the maven project needs to delete the classifier section

-## Aspose.Diagram for Java 22.5
+## Aspose.Diagram for Java 22.11

-* Support getting DisplayValue of field
+* Support getConnectorRule for a connector

-* Support getting inheritParas of shape
+## Aspose.Diagram for Java 22.10

-## Aspose.Diagram for Java 22.4
+* Support getDisplayText for a shape

-* Support getting the pure text string of a shape.
+* Support getInheritGeoms for a shape